Warehouse Pick Modules

-The design of a pick module can be for manual pick applications, automated pick applications, or a combination of both.
+The design of warehouse pick modules can be for manual pick applications, automated pick applications, or a combination of both.
 These integrated systems consolidate space and create an efficient distribution center, reducing or eliminating walking time, and saving on labor costs.

 Typical Components and Layout of a Pick Module